JeroxFX/JeroxFX.github.io/README.md

 # jeroxfx.github.io
-This is just my website... i gues
+This is just my website... i guess